syp1975/playground/README.md

     Only alphanumerics, dashes and underscores are accepted in the name.
   uri: base url to download a file from the repository, including ending slashes if needed.
   file: path of the file to be retrieved from the repository.
-  ...: optional parameters passed to the script/ansible-playbook/curl.
+  ...: optional parameters passed to the script/ansible-playbook/curl/grep.
 ```

-Not yet implemented:
-* ``pg [@repo] list [filter]``: displays a list of files from the repository.

 When a repository is selected, either with the ``@repo`` parameter or with the ``pg src repo`` command, *playground* will *source* the configuration for a repository from this shell scripts:
 1. ``~/.playground/rc/<repo>``